santacruzAI/MLPhasesOfMatter/README.md

 ## **Implementation:**

-Further, we train a Feedforward Neural Network to classify the phases of sample square lattices upto 99.4% test accuracy.
+Further, we train a Feedforward Neural Network to classify the phases of sample square lattices.
 This is surprising achievement in itself, given that, as visible in the visualizations, the difference between high and low temperature lattices is very subtle and not humanly-visible.

 We then devise a method to simulate Triangular Lattices.
 After various experiments with methods of blocking out parts of square lattices to generate a triangular shape, but eventually decided to simulate this through a visualization technique that shifts lattice rows.
 We further show that this network generalizes with high accuracy to a triangular lattice with a different Hamiltonian.
 (IN PROGRESS)